DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 {% include note.html content="This section assumes you want to compile the latest DAFoam optimization package from the source on a Linux system.
 If you use the Docker image, there is no need to compile anything and you can skip this section.
 For DAFoam older versions, refer to [v2.2.0-](mydoc_installation_source_220.html) and [v1.0.0](mydoc_installation_source_100.html)." %}

-{% include note.html content="If a code block contains multiple lines, copy all the lines and run them on the terminal.
-Make sure each step run successfully before going to the next one.
-The entire compilation may take a few hours, the most time-consuming part is to compile OpenFOAM." %}

 The DAFoam package can be compiled with various dependency versions.
 Here we elaborate on how to compile it on Ubuntu 18.04 using the dependencies shown in the following table.